-Pew Research Center data shows 77% of all health enquiries begin at a search engine – and 72% of total internet users say they’ve looked online for health information within the past year.
-Furthermore, 52% of smartphone users have used their device to look up the medical information they require.
-Statistics estimate that marketing spend for online marketing accounts for 35% of the overall budget.
+Pew Research Center data shows 77% of all health inquiries begin at a search engine – and 72% of total internet users say they’ve looked online for health information within the past year.
+Furthermore, 52% of smartphone users have used their devices to look up the medical information they require.
+Statistics estimate that marketing spends for online marketing accounts for 35% of the overall budget.

 And not forgetting social media marketing.
 Whilst the healthcare industry is restricted to how they market their services and products, that doesn’t mean social media should be neglected.
 In fact, an effective social media campaign could be a crucial investment for organisations, with 41% of people choosing a healthcare provider based on their social media reputation!
 And the reason?
 The success of social campaigns is usually attributed to the fact audiences can engage with the content on familiar platforms.

-An increasing number of consumers are turning to comparison websites when it comes to choosing the right utilities supplier – websites which could be the key to many suppliers acquiring and retaining customers.
+An increasing number of consumers are turning to comparison websites when it comes to choosing the right utility supplier – websites that could be the key to many suppliers acquiring and retaining customers.

 With comparison websites spending millions on TV marketing campaigns that are watched by the masses, it has become vital for many utility suppliers to be listed on comparison websites and offer a very competitive price, in order to stay in the game.

-An investment of £100 million is to be invested in a loyalty scheme to offer discounted energy and services, which focuses on the value of a customer, their behaviour and spending habits over time to discover what they are looking for in the company.
-The utilities sector is incredibly competitive, so it is vital that companies invest in their existing customers before looking for new customers.
+An investment of £100 million is to be invested in a loyalty scheme to offer discounted energy and services, which focuses on the value of a customer, their behaviour, and spending habits over time to discover what they are looking for in the company.
+The utility sector is incredibly competitive, so it is vital that companies invest in their existing customers before looking for new customers.

 Will you get a return on investment?